scuzzydude/asimov/asimov.md

 [^18]: My natural tendency would be to follow the Disney model and cash in, but I believe the only way I'd actually get *The Dream* to associate himself with this level of vanity is if we basically let kids come for free.
 In the 1990s when the trend was basketball sneakers that cost hundreds of dollars endorsed by superstars, Olajuwon had his own shoe line that sold for [\$35 at Wal-Mart](https://www.theguardian.com/sport/blog/2015/may/27/how-hakeem-olajuwon-tried-and-failed-to-stop-the-90s-sneaker-killings).
 I'm a hypothetical billionaire living the dream, so why not.

 [^19]: Put your hand down, Canada.
 I know what you're going to say.
 If you're going to mix science fiction and rock 'n roll the only acceptable output medium is narrative prose, and you'd better add some basketball for good measure.
-Rock and Roll can only really be about one thing.
+Rock 'n Roll can only really be about one thing.
 Nerd rock, like the definition of oxymoron.

 [^20]: Or multiple agents.